The Kigumi table will be a limited edition

 This table is specially designed as a limited, made-to-order collaboration of detail and craft with our friends at Eins zu Eins, who have painstakingly realized this passion project with precision, diligence, and care: capturing the essence of what we do in our practice.

 The table base is made from solid white oak.
-The tabletop consists of a single piece of clear white glass.
-Base and tabletop are connected through specially engineered bespoke brass connectors.
+The tabletop consists of a single piece of acrylic glass.
+Base and tabletop are connected through specially engineered bespoke connectors of solid brass.

 Kengo Kuma was born in 1954.
 He completed his master’s degree at the University of Tokyo in 1979.
 After studying at Columbia University as Visiting Scholar, he established Kengo Kuma & Associates 1990.
 In 2009, he was installed as Professor at the Graduate School of Architecture, University of Tokyo.